The Wu relations in real algebraic geometry: Relations between tautological classes

 \section{Relations between tautological classes}

 In this section, we construct many relations between powers of $\oo$ (or $\omega$) and Chern classes, in the spirit of \cite{BP,BP2}.
 We work in the topological setting of stably complex $G$\nobreakdash-manifolds, which is the natural generality in which our relations are valid.
+We prove, in particular, Theorems~\ref{introth:relmod2} and~\ref{introth:relint} stated in the introduction.